maxcuevas/MSSQLAndSQLiteEntityFrameworkExample/README.md

 Example of how to take data from a MSSQL database and transfer that data to a SQLite database.
 I used [*BD Browser for Sqlite*](https://sqlitebrowser.org/dl/) to create the sqlite database and manipulate data/tables.
+There is a portable version of the tool which is what I used.

 The MSSQL and SQLite Databases have the same schema.